Protecting the health, safety and well-being of residents in care is our priority.

 - In the event that a licensee fails or refuses to address identified contraventions, we may evaluate the facility’s compliance history in order to determine whether to suspend, place conditions or cancel the facility’s licence.

-Residential care facility inspection and substantiated complaint investigations
+Long term care home inspection and substantiated complaint investigations

 Complete routine inspection reports and a summary of substantiated complaint investigations are available online.
 Only complaints which were substantiated through the investigation process will be posted.